juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

     backupDuration: 10m
   ```

-- When removing nodes, the Cache Group Operator will first attempt to migrate the cache data on the node to other nodes before deleting the node.
+- When removing nodes, the Cache Group Operator first attempts to migrate the cache data on the node to other nodes before deleting the node.
 The maximum waiting time is 1 hour by default, which can be controlled by the `spec.waitingDeletedMaxDuration` field:

   ```yaml {6}
   apiVersion: juicefs.io/v1